Skip to main content

 Seasonal enrollment patterns

 Wisconsin’s summer enrollment pattern follows the school calendar.
-School-age enrollment drops in June and recovers in September with the back-to-school surge for before/after care.
-Milwaukee metro centers serving large subsidy populations see the sharpest seasonal variation, since Wisconsin Shares families often include school-age children whose care arrangements shift in summer.
+School-age enrollment drops in June and recovers in September with the back-to-school surge for before and after school care.

 What Wisconsin directors should ask software vendors